 We interact with typefaces and fonts on a near-continuous basis — you’re interacting with both right now.
-Understanding the terminology around typography is an important part of communicating about UX design
+Type design is a form of art, requiring creativity and artistic skill to craft unique and visually appealing typefaces.
+Understanding the terminology around typography is an important part of communicating about UX design and is crucial for effective visual design.
+Type design plays a foundational role in shaping visual design across digital and print media.

 What are Typefaces & fonts

 It’s useful to have a thorough understanding of how each of these concepts works in relation to UX design.
-Choosing the right typefaces and fonts can have a huge impact on readability and emotional impact, so wrong choices can have a detrimental effect on user experience.
+Choosing the right typefaces and fonts can have a huge impact on readability and emotional impact, as these choices directly influence user perception and the overall design experience, so wrong choices can have a detrimental effect on user experience.

 What's the different between typefaces and fonts?